wbeardall/scheduler-tools/README.md

 Convert jobscripts from `.pbs` format into `.sbatch` format, or vice versa.

+**Note** In order for converted jobscripts to work on the other cluster, any paths in the jobscript must be consistent across both file structures.
+In order to achieve this, it is sufficient to ensure that:

+1. All paths in the jobscript are relative to `$HOME`
+2. The directory paths are consistent relative to `$HOME` across clusters.

+As an example, `$HOME/my-project/outputs/out.log` would be consistent, assuming `my-project` is located in `$HOME` on both clusters.

 **Note** this utility is not designed to be run as a service, as it is a simple conversion tool.
 Therefore, it lacks a `-s` flag.